BrendanGasparin/Project-METAL-SNAKE/project-log/log.md

 **Phase 1:** Initiation

 The project's initiation phase begins today.
-I have constructed this Github repository and log to keep track of project progress, documentation, and any code files I want to share publicly.
+This Github repository has been created to keep track of project progress, documentation, and code files.

 Locally, I am using the [Obsidian](https://obsidian.md) note-taking app to keep track of any necessary knowledge and planning for the project.
 This will make it easy to transfer any content I want to Github.

 In order to complete the Initiation phase I should produce the following deliverables this week:

 - Business case
 - Stakeholder register